 The pipeline is run over the program’s input (stdin, or the file provided with -i/--input).

 Here’s a few examples to give you an idea:

 $ echo -e "Here are\nsome\nwords for you." | piep 'p.split() | len(p)' 2 1 3 $ echo -e "1\n2\n3\n4\n5\n6" | piep 'int(p) | p % 2 == 0 | p , "is even!"'
 2 is even!
 4 is even!
 6 is even!

 Things to note:

 p is not always a string.
-In the first example broke apart each line into a list using split, and then that list becomes the next value of p.
+In the first example we broke apart each line into a list using split, and then that list became the next value of p.
 It could instead be written as:$ piep 'len(p.split())'

 But that gets messy when we get into complicated pipelines (and makes for lots of brackets).

-if the output of a pipeline is a tuple, it will be joined together and printed.
+if the output of a pipeline is a list or tuple, it will be joined together and printed.
 The default join string is ” ”, but this can be changed with --join.

 if the result of any linewise expression is a boolean or None, it acts as a filter for that line (like grep)